 The Isfahan University of Medical Sciences did a study on the application of emu oil on patients with an inflammatory skin disorder known as seborrheic dermatitis.
 They discovered that it relieved itching, a common symptom of lichen sclerosus.

 Emuaid Homeopathic First Aid Ointment is an over-the-counter treatment containing high levels of emu oil and other natural healing ingredients.
 There is sufficient evidence showing the success of Emuaid ointment success in relieving the symptoms of lichen sclerosus.

 Applying honey to the skin can also help alleviate the symptoms of lichen sclerosus.
-Honey is a brilliant healer of skin conditions and burns, helping to eradicate the presence of harmful bacteria due to its natural antibiotic properties.
-Research by the University of Wales College of Medicine has shown that honey possesses anti-inflammatory properties and also aids in the regeneration of damaged skin tissue.
+Honey is a brilliant healer of skin conditions and burns.
+It helps eradicate the presence of harmful bacteria due to its natural antibiotic properties.
+University of Wales' College of Medicine found that honey possesses anti-inflammatory properties.
+It also aids in the regeneration of damaged skin tissue.

 A trial by the Dubai Specialized Medical Centre, that tested 39 patients with inflammatory skin conditions, noted a significant improvement in patients when honey was applied over the course of 2 weeks.

 A study by Grand Forks Human Nutrition Research Centre has shown that a magnesium deficiency is linked to a predisposition towards chronic inflammatory stress.
 According to the U.S. Department of Agriculture, around 60% of the adult population in the United States does not consume enough magnesium.
 Magnesium has anti-inflammatory properties, making it another effective natural remedy for lichen sclerosus.

 Magnesium can be taken as a dietary supplement and can be bought from most health food stores.
 Be sure to look up the recommended daily allowance dependent upon your age, gender, and physical condition.
 Talk with your doctor before taking magnesium supplements.